Md-Sikanderr/personal_portfolio/README.md

 <<<<<<< HEAD
 # personal_portfolio
-This is my personal portfolio website
+This is my personal portfolio website, showcasing my skills, projects, and experience as a frontend developer.
+It highlights my expertise in HTML, CSS, JavaScript, React, and SQL databases, along with my journey in web development.
 =======
 # Getting Started with Create React App